-The members of the association, headed by Mr. Yoav Bar-Ze'ev, serve as a true supporter of MDA's blood services.
-Especially in those special cases of lack of blood units in general, or in those special and hard-to-obtain ingredients, in particular.
-The organization holds a group of 8,300 donors who are ready to come at any time and to respond to any call by the MDA blood services to come and donate their blood and save human lives.
+The members of the association, headed by the chairman, Mr. Yoav Bar-Ze'ev, serve as a loyal support for MDA's blood services.
+Especially in those special cases of blood shortage in general, or in those special and hard-to-obtain ingredients, in particular.
+The organization holds a donation group of about 8,300 people who are ready to come at any time and respond to every call for MDA blood services, to come and donate blood and save human lives.

 The organization operates a group of 1,000 donors who come very often (once a month) to donate blood components using special methods, using sophisticated and computerized equipment.
 These donations, lasting about one hour each, are essential for saving the lives of children and adults with cancer undergoing complicated chemical treatments and bone marrow transplants.

-The activities of the chairman and members of the association are entirely voluntary, while in addition to the blood donations themselves, they do much to expand the circle of donors and educate the population.
+The activities of the chairman and members of the association are entirely voluntary, but in addition to the blood donations themselves, they do much to expand the circle of donors and educate the population.

 In 1975, the Volunteer Blood Donors Association (ETH) was awarded the President's Award for Volunteer.
 Beginning in 1990, the organization began a blood education project to donate blood, in which blood donations are made to high school students in high schools.
 As part of this activity, time is also devoted to informing and increasing young people's awareness of situations and behaviors that may endanger blood donors.
 This is in order to increase the safety of the dishes donated in the country.
 In 1998, the organization was awarded the Magen David Adom Medal for its work.

 And a little more extensively about the organization and the blood bank and its range of activities.

 From ketchup bottles to a cord blood bank

-At the very beginning of MDA, there was a blood supply for transfusions in hospitals, an integral part of the organization's treatment of the victims.
+From the very beginning of MDA's career, blood transfusions were provided in hospitals, an integral part of the organization's treatment of casualties.